hitachi-nlp/FLD-prover/README.md

 # FLD-Prover
-This repository includes the code for training language models on FLD corpora.
+This repository includes the code to train and evaluate language models on FLD corpora.

 See [the entry-point repository](https://github.com/hitachi-nlp/FLD.git) about the whole FLD project.

 ## Release notes
-* **2024-xx-xx**: We made it possible to train and evaluate LLMs.
+* **2024-xx-xx**: We made it possible to fine-tune and evaluate LLMs.
 See [Using LLMs](#using-llms).
 * 2023-08-22: Official release v2.
     * The model used in the paper is the step-wise prover of [the previous study](https://github.com/princeton-nlp/NLProofS), which comes with the code for the proof verifier.
 For simplicity and ease of use, we have re-implemented a prover that is a straightforward adaptation from the huggingface [run_summarization.py](https://github.com/huggingface/transformers/blob/main/examples/pytorch/summarization/run_summarization.py).
     * Besides the difference in implementation details, there is a difference in how to predict an answer label.
 Our re-implemented model predicts a label simply by generating a marker (`__PROVED__`/`__DISPROVED__`/`__UNKNOWN__`) at the end of a proof sequence, while the original model predicts an answer label by using another classifier on top of a generated proof sequence.